google/periph/doc/drivers/README.md

-# pio - Device driver developers
+# periph - Device driver developers

-Documentation for _device driver developers_ who either want to develop a device driver in their own code base or want to submit a contribution to extend the hardware supported by `pio`.
+Documentation for _device driver developers_ who either want to develop a device driver in their own code base or want to submit a contribution to extend the hardware supported by `periph`.

 ## Background

-The main purpose of `pio` is to provide interfaces to assemble components to communicate with hardware peripherals.
+The main purpose of `periph` is to provide interfaces to assemble components to communicate with hardware peripherals.
 As such, it splits boards into their individual components: CPU, buses, physical headers, etc, instead of representing each board as a whole object.